microsoft/pxt-arcade/docs/skillmap/jungle/jungle8.md

-## Step 6 - A New Level
+## 6. A New Level

-**🚧 Let's dig in to the level editor 🚧**
+**🚧 Let's dig in to the level editor**

 ---

-► Scroll down to find **level1**, then click **Edit**.
+- :paint brush: Scroll down to find **level1**, then click **Edit**.

-💡 You should see the full tilemap for level 1.
-You can zoom in or out using the magnifying glasses at the bottom.
+_💡 You should see the full tilemap for level 1.
+You can zoom in or out using the magnifying glasses at the bottom._

-## Step 7 - Start Small
+## 7. Start Small

 Let's make the character's starting platform longer.

 ---

-► Look for the single hovering tile at the lower left of the screen.
+- :binoculars: Look for the single hovering tile at the lower left of the screen.
 To make it longer, click the **skyblock** square beneath **My Tiles** and make sure the pencil icon is selected above.

-► Click on either side of the floating platform to add extra skyblocks.
+- :paint brush: Click on either side of the floating platform to add extra skyblocks.

 ![Add tiles with the pencil](/static/skillmap/jungle/platform-tiles.gif)

-## Step 8 - Build a Wall
+## 8. Build a Wall

 Add walls on top of your new tiles so that your character doesn't fall through.

 ---

-► Click the large **wall** icon (it has a corner missing at the top) and make sure the pencil is still selected.
+- :paint brush: Click the large **wall** icon (it has a corner missing at the top) and make sure the pencil is still selected.

-► Click on each new skyblock to add a wall to the tile (it should shade overtop with a light red color.)
+- :paint brush: Click on each new skyblock to add a wall to the tile (it should shade overtop with a light red color.)
 Then click **Done**.

 ![Add walls with the pencil](/static/skillmap/jungle/platform-walls.gif)

-##  Step 9 - Try It!
+##  9. Try It!

 **🕹️ Give it a try 🕹️**